A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control

 To establish a baseline, we select feedback gains that ensure traffic flow stability without a privacy filter.
 Specifically, the feedback gains for the CAV are set as $\boldsymbol{\mu} = \left[0, -0.15, 0.2, -0.15, -0.1\right]$, and $\boldsymbol{\eta} = \left[0.25, 0.35, -0.5, 0.35, 0.25\right]$.
 Fig. \ref{fig: string stable region} (a) and (b) depict scenarios where the first HDV and the second HDV are equipped with privacy filters, respectively.
 Notably, the shapes of the regions are similar, but the unstable region in (b) is larger, attributed to the greater amplitude of feedback gains for the second vehicle compared to the first.

-Similarly, Fig. \ref{fig: string stable region} (c) and (d) showcase scenarios where the $4$th HDV and $5$th HDV are equipped with privacy filters, respectively.
-The shapes of the unstable regions are similar, while the unstable region in (d) is larger than in (c) due to the higher amplitude of feedback gains for the $4$-th HDV's state compared to the $5$-th HDV.
+Similarly, Fig. \ref{fig: string stable region} (c) and (d) showcase scenarios where HDV $4$ and HDV $5$ are equipped with privacy filters, respectively.
+The shapes of the unstable regions are similar, while the unstable region in (d) is larger than in (c) due to the higher amplitude of feedback gains for the HDV $4$'s state compared to HDV $5$.

 In summary, the implementation of the devised parameter privacy filter may make originally string-stable scenarios string unstable.
-With fixed control gains, the shape and area of the string unstable regions are influenced by whether the HDV with a privacy filter is following or leading the CAV and the corresponding amplitude of the state feedback gain of the HDV.
+With fixed control gains, the shape and area of the string unstable regions are influenced by (i) whether the HDV with a privacy filter is following or leading the CAV and (ii) the corresponding amplitude of the state feedback gain of the HDV.
 Notably, in situations where multiple vehicles are positioned between the HDV with a privacy filter and the CAV, the amplitude of feedback gains for the HDV is typically small in controller design.
 As a result, the influence on the string unstable region remains limited and can be negligible.
 Additionally, by judiciously choosing particular pseudo parameters for the privacy filter, it is possible to preserve the head-to-tail string stability within the platoon.